 Following the trends is important, as operators seek to generate excitement and keep diners coming back.
 And just as each season sends new (and sometimes a little puzzling) fashions down the runway, different flavors and preparations are always emerging on the restaurant scene.

-Here are five trends that operators should be keeping an eye on heading into the latter half of 2017.
+Here are five trends that operators should be keeping an eye on.

 1. Pickled and fermented foods

 Pickled and fermented items are going beyond standard relishes and yogurt to include popular ingredients such as kimchi, kombucha and miso.
 Over the past year, menu mentions of fermented foods have gone up 24%, according to Technomic MenuMonitor data.

 These types of foods offer better-for-you health claims, and they are also staples in many global cuisines.
 Fermented flavors are craveable and pique many consumers’ curiosity—half of millennials find the idea of desserts that include fermented wild blueberries interesting, for instance, according to Technomic data.

 Breakfast foods have long been a craveable item, but consumers—and younger ones in particular—say they increasingly enjoy eating breakfast foods at nontraditional times.
 According to Technomic’s 2015 Breakfast Consumer Trend Report, 54% of consumers 18-34 say they enjoy breakfast at times other than the morning, and operators are using this trend to drive traffic, offering unique breakfast options and delicious toppings.

 Wild-grown ingredients add flavor and nutrition to these breakfast items, and with 60% of consumers likely to purchase breakfast options that are described as all natural, offering high-quality and from-scratch ingredients that center on clean eating are key.